-If you are interested in any of these services, talk to your icare coordinator or case manager.
+If you're interested in any of these services, talk to your icare coordinator or case manager.

 Sargood on Collaroy